anouarjlidi/AgateApps/docs/api.md

 To manage non-GET HTTP requests, a full setup must be configured in your app.

+It should be already working for development, but depending on your setup (especially if not using Docker), you might experience some issues (see next section).

+## Troubleshooting

-If you are developing locally, you won't be able to access the webservices "manually" because they're protected by [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle)'s configuration (check in `config/_app.yml`).
+Sometimes, you won't be able to access the webservices "manually" because they're protected by [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle)'s configuration (check in `config/_app.yml`).

 For this, you may have to allow `127.0.0.1` as a valid origin, but this is quite exceptional.

-The same kind of requirement is also added to `PierstovalApiBundle` so be sure you don't face any issue in debugging the webservices results.

-## Problems that you may encounter

 If CORS requests fail, be sure that all domains are configured.